 Features

-Although it is a little challenging to see, the panel also contains an analogue display that indicates the number of watts being used.
+Although it is a little challenging to see, the panel also contains an analog display that indicates the number of watts being used.

 The generator is certified for 69 dB of noise; however, users caution that it may be rather loud.
 Most consumers were content with the recoil start, though, and were not shocked by the absence of an electric push start considering the low cost of the product.